1986 New York Mets season: April

 The Mets had a rocky start with a 2–3 record (including two extra-inning losses to the St. Louis Cardinals and Philadelphia Phillies respectively).
 But when the Mets hosted Philadelphia at Shea Stadium a few days later, they kicked off an 11-game winning streak.
-Their toughest test in this stretch happened in St. Louis.
-On April 24, Howard Johnson hit a game-tying homer.
+Their toughest test in this stretch happened in St. Louis in a four-game series.
+On April 24, Howard Johnson hit a game-tying home run.
 A few games later, Wally Backman made a series-saving double-play.
+After the Mets swept the four-game series against St. Louis, Cardinals manager Whitey Herzog told sportswriters, "We're not catching the Mets this year."
 The Mets finished the month 13–3.

 May

 The Mets went 18–9 in May and ended the month with a season record of 31–12.

 June

 On June 10 against the Phillies, Tim Teufel hit a pinch-hit, game-winning grand slam.
 The Mets went 19–9 during June and finished the month with a season record of 50–21.

 July

-On July 3 against Houston, Darryl Strawberry hit a game-tying home run.
-But it was Ray Knight who won the game with a homer of his own, after striking out in his first four at-bats.
+On July 3 against the Houston Astros, Darryl Strawberry hit a game-tying home run, but it was Ray Knight who won the game with a homer of his own, after striking out in his first four at-bats.
 Dwight Gooden's first half performance was good enough for him to earn the honor of being named starting pitcher for the National League in the All-Star Game in the Astrodome.
 This game marked the end of a streak where the NL won 13 of the previous 14 games and served as foreshadowing for what would happen next.
 Later in the month, the Mets lost three of four to the Astros.
 During this series, four Mets were arrested at a popular nightclub in Houston.
 Their fortunes improved in a bizarre game in Cincinnati's Riverfront Stadium on July 22.
-In the top of the ninth, Dave Parker dropped the ball that could have been the final out for the Reds, allowing the Mets to tie the game.
+In the top of the ninth, Dave Parker dropped the ball that could have been the final out for the Cincinnati Reds, allowing the Mets to tie the game.
 In the bottom of the tenth, Eric Davis got to third and brawled with Ray Knight.
 Both men, along with Kevin Mitchell and Mario Soto, were ejected.
 Johnson was forced to alternate Jesse Orosco and Roger McDowell in the outfield.
 In the bottom of the twelfth, Carl Willis bunted into a double-play.
 In the top of the fourteenth, Howard Johnson hit a home run to put the Mets on top.
 The Mets went 16–11 during July and finished the month with a season record of 66–32 and were up by 15.5 games in the NL East division.